 Reducing The Wait

-By introducing live-video into the operating room, the facilities can focus on important elements of treatment that go beyond the operating room.
+By introducing HIPAA compliant live video into the operating room, the facilities can focus on important elements of treatment that go beyond the operating room.
 While a family member or loved one is being operated on, the wait time for the family can seem eternal.
 There are few updates, especially on very long procedures, because the people who could update are actually providing the service.
 The operating room is a sterile environment that should limit the number of people who enter and leave during the procedure.
 By introducing a secure way to communicate with people outside of the operating room, family members can receive updates during a time where they are typically in the dark while still preserving the operating room environment is preserved.

 Telemedicine Is Just The Beginning, But It’s Available Now

 Over time, live video connections will work alongside robotic tools and remote monitoring devices to offer a more complex level of care and supervision than patients have ever experienced.
 We get closer to this every day.
 Telemedicine, however, can be implemented quickly without considerable overhead.
 It’s is the simplest part of the equation for these facilities, and it can provide tools for oversight, supervision and input.
 It also eases of the emotional burden for families.
-For more information on how telemedicine can be implemented into the surgical theatre for your facility, request a demo above!
+For more information on how telemedicine can be implemented into the surgical theatre for your facility, request a Mend telemedicine demo above!
 One of our workflow specialist can help you design an ideal solution for your team.